-Instead of hanging out in Namman Haemin road or visiting your little old panda or the wild animals at Chiang Mai night safari, are there any other things to do in Chiang Mai?
-Where else can you visit without getting packed up with travellers?
+Instead of hanging out in Nimman Haemin Road or visiting the cute little pandas or the wild animals at Chiang Mai Night Safari, are there any other things to do in Chiang Mai?
+Where else can you visit without getting caught up with other travelers?

-As you might already know, Chiang Mai is one of the top destinations for foreign travellers (and the locals of course).
+As you may already know, Chiang Mai is one of the top destinations for foreign travelers (and locals, of course).
 Chiang Mai combines both the beauty of nature and all the chic cafes and shopping streets together.
-Sometimes, it’s hard to find unique activities where you can really enjoy the local experiences.
+Sometimes, it can be hard to find unique activities where you can truly enjoy the local experiences.

 Need some ideas?
 Here are some…

-Pha Dok Siew is one of the places you shouldn’t miss when visiting Mae Klang Luang hill.
-Known by many Thai visitors as ‘Ruk Jung’ waterfall since the 10-level fall was used as one of the shooting locations of a famous Thai movie called ‘Ruk Jung.’
+Pha Dok Siew Waterfalls is one of the places you shouldn’t miss when visiting Chiang Mai.
+Known by many Thai visitors as ‘Ruk Jung’ waterfalls, the 10-level falls were used as one of the shooting locations of a famous Thai movie called ‘Ruk Jung.’

-WHAT YOU’LL LOVE – Once you make it to the 7th level of the falls and gaze down to the ground, you’ll see the stunning scene of the falls, the wooden bridge, and everything that will please a nature-lover!
+WHAT YOU’LL LOVE – Once you make it to the 7th level of the falls and gaze down to the ground, you’ll see the absolutely stunning atmosphere of the falls, the wooden bridge, and everything that will please a nature-lover!

-2. Jump off the cliff and swim at Grand Canyon of Chiang Mai
+2. Jump off a cliff and swim at the Grand Canyon of Chiang Mai

-Grand Canyon has recently been discovered and favored by many foreign travelers.
-The venue is not very far from the downtown either.
-The overall site of this place, itself, is already breathtaking, not to mention that you can enter the place to swim for the entrance fee (as small as 50 baht).
+Grand Canyon has recently been discovered and loved by many travelers.
+The place is not very far from downtown either.
+The overall atmosphere is simply breathtaking, not to mention that you can enter the place to swim for an entrance fee as small as 50 Baht.
 You can also take awesome photos here for free as well.

-WHAT YOU’LL LOVE – As I’ve said, the place is very charming already; red cliffs with emerald green water.
+WHAT YOU’LL LOVE – As I’ve said, the place is already breathtaking; red cliffs with emerald green water.
 Let out your free spirit, and let’s go jump off a cliff and swim!
 It’s not as scary as it sounds!

-[Note that you need to check for the ‘No Swimming’ sign around the area you want to jump off first.]
+[Note that you need to check for the ‘No Swimming’ sign around some areas if you want to jump off first.]

-Mae Kum Pong is a peaceful village where you can observe the local way of life along with vintage houses and beautiful natures.
-Surrounded by the evergreen forest, the neighborhood offers you one of the best views you should never miss when you visit Chiang Mai.
+Mae Kam Pong is a peaceful village where you can absorb the local way of life along with the rustic houses and beautiful nature.
+Surrounded by the evergreen forest, the village offers you one of the best views you’ll ever find when you visit Chiang Mai.

-WHAT YOU’LL LOVE – Imagine you are drinking a hot coffee on this bench while enjoying this view.
+WHAT YOU’LL LOVE – Imagine you are drinking top-notch coffee on this rustic-looking wooden bench while enjoying this view.
 What more can you get!

-Yes.
-You heard that right.
-Making paper from Elephant’s poo is one of the most fun things to do in Chiang Mai, if you are a person with the Green heart (and don’t mind with the big pal’s dung dung).
-You’ll get to learn how to make this pretty paper from the very first step of collecting the waste to the very last process.
+Yep, you heard that right!
+Making paper from elephant dung is one of the most fun and interesting things to do in Chiang Mai if you’re all about saving nature (and don’t mind our big pal’s poo).
+At the Elephant Poopoopaper Park, you’ll get to learn how to make cute-looking paper from the very first step of collecting the waste to the finished product.

 source image from handicrafttourism.com

-If you are a big fan of Asian period dramas (like myself lol) you are going to love this village.
+If you are a fan of Asian period dramas, you’re going to love this village.
 But if not, you’re still gonna love it anyway!
-Not very far from Chiang Mai downtown, you will reach Umbrella ‘Bo Sang’ district where the locals have been producing hand-made Sa paper umbrellas and parasols.
-Watch the whole process of making the finest handicraft umbrella and how the artists beautifully paint each product.
+Not very far from downtown Chiang Mai, you will reach ‘Bo Sang’ district where the locals have been making hand-made paper umbrellas.
+Here, you can watch the whole process of making the finest hand-crafted umbrellas and how the artists beautifully paint each product.
 It truly is a remnant of a local culture worth preserving!

-WHAT YOU’LL LOVE – Not only you can purchase those pretty parasols back home as souvenirs, but you can also ask the artists to hand-paint on any object (i.e t-shirt, handkerchief, book, etc) you like for a small fee.
+WHAT YOU’LL LOVE – Not only can you purchase these pretty umbrellas back home as souvenirs, but you can also ask the artists to hand-paint any object (i.e t-shirt, handkerchief, book, etc) that you like for a small fee!

-Looking for a place where you can pamper these little babies, but not exactly sure where to?
+Looking for a place where you can pamper these little babies, but not exactly sure where?
 No worries.
-TakeMeTour is now offering you a perfect day tour to the local elephant sanctuary.
-From preparing nutritious meals for elephants to bathing them, there’s no riding and no cruelty involved whatsoever.
-Let’s help them by truly taking care of them and let them live the lives they deserve.
+TakeMeTour now offers you a perfect day tour to a local elephant sanctuary.
+From preparing nutritious meals to bathing them, there are also no riding and no cruelty involved whatsoever.
+Let’s help them by truly taking care of them and let them live the lives they deserve!

 WHAT YOU’LL LOVE – Everything!
 Who doesn’t love elephants anyway?

-Moving on for something more adventurous now.
-Raft along the local ‘Mae Tang’ river, while observe the charming scenery and explore the hill-tribe community of Lisu village, is perhaps one of the best once-in-a-lifetime experiences.
-I mean…how many places in Thailand that still have bamboo rafting available for visitors, unless you are in lost in the wild and have to make one of your own, right?
+Let’s move on to something a little more adventurous!
+Rafting along ‘Mae Tang’ river, observing the natural scenery, and exploring the Karen long neck hill-tribe village is perhaps one of those once-in-a-lifetime experiences.
+I mean…how many places are there in Thailand that still has bamboo rafting?
+Unless you are lost in the wild and have to make one of your own, right?
+(Just kidding!)

 WHAT YOU’LL LOVE – You’ll be riding on a bamboo raft!
-It’s definitely going to be fun and challenging for sure.
+It’s definitely going to be fun and different for sure.

 From this point, I bet you already know there are many awesome things to do in Chiang Mai (not including the touristy ones) yet to be explored.
 However, sometimes venturing out to another nearby city is not a bad idea!
-Visiting a tea plantation is one of the most favorite things for many local visitors when traveling to the northern region of Thailand.
-Araksa is one of my favorites here in nearby Chiang Rai with its numerous award-winning tea!
+Visiting a tea plantation is one of the most favorite things for locals when traveling to the northern region of Thailand.
+Choui Fong Tea Plantation is one of my favorites here in nearby Chiang Rai with its numerous award-winning tea!

-You might have never thought that there will be a floating house in Chiang Mai. (but, yeah…apparently we do lol) Mae Ngat Dam is very peaceful and less touristy than most places in Chiang Mai.
-Come here to enjoy some water activities like kayaking and swimming and admire stunning view of the evergreen mountains surround you.
+You might have never thought that there will be a floating house in Chiang Mai.
+But, apparently, we do!
+Mae Ngat Dam is very peaceful and less touristy than most places in Chiang Mai.
+Come here to enjoy some water activities like kayaking and swimming and admire the stunning view of the evergreen mountains surround you.

-WHAT YOU’LL LOVE – Compare this place to the Grand Canyon of Chiang Mai, it’s more serene here since only some locals know Mae Ngat dam.
+WHAT YOU’LL LOVE – You can compare this place to the Grand Canyon.
+It’s more serene here since only the locals know about Mae Ngat dam.

-Located not very far from the downtown, Bua Ting waterfall is a very local place and much less touristy.
-Unlike any regular waterfalls in Chiang Mai, this limestone waterfall is only 100 metres in height and non-slippery.
-You can take on this little challenge by making the climb and relax by the river afterward.
+Located not very far from the downtown, Bua Tong waterfall is pretty much very local, and definitely much less touristy than other falls.
+Unlike any regular waterfalls in Chiang Mai, this limestone waterfall is only 100 meters in height and non-slippery.
+You can take on this little challenge by making the climb and relax by the cool pool afterward.

-WHAT YOU’LL LOVE – Apart from the beautiful scenic and the climb, you can do some picnic there as well.
+WHAT YOU’LL LOVE – Apart from the beautiful scenes and the climb, you can do some picnic there as well.

-WHAT YOU’LL LOVE – Get to experience the local lifestyle and learn how to make some delicious local dishes from scratch. :9
+WHAT YOU’LL LOVE – Get to experience the local lifestyle and learn how to make some delicious local dishes from scratch!

 I know this is cliche but believe us.
 This is truly a place you must visit once you’re in Chiang Mai!
-Approximately an hour of driving from the downtown, you will reach Ob Luang where is called one of the 7 wonders of Thailand.
-The place is breathtaking and a little hard to access without having a local guide/ friend with you, it’s totally worth your time once you’ve seen the place!
+Approximately an hour’s drive from downtown, you will reach Ob Luang National Park where is called one of the 7 wonders of Thailand.
+Although a little hard to access without having a local friend with you, you’ll find that it’s totally worth your time once you’ve seen the place!

-WHAT YOU’LL LOVE – If you love exploring nature you will sure love this place.
+WHAT YOU’LL LOVE – If you love exploring nature, you will surely love this place.
 The park is indescribably beautiful.

-13. Cycle across a Pine forest and enjoy a simple lifestyle of the local hill-tribe
+13. Cycle across a pine forest and enjoy the simple lifestyle of a local hill-tribe

-If you are looking for some off-the-beaten things to do in Chiang Mai, then, Galyani Vadhana District is your call.
-The neighbourhood, surrounded by the largest pine forest of Thailand, has recently become one ecological attraction.
+If you are looking to go somewhere off-the-beaten-path in Chiang Mai, then, Galyani Vadhana District is your call.
+The village, surrounded by the largest pine forest in Thailand, has recently become an ecological attraction.
 You can enjoy many local activities from cycling through the pine forest to hiking thought the natural trail of Huai Hom Waterfall.

 source image from adventure.tourismthailand.org

-WHAT YOU’LL LOVE – Not only getting to immerse yourself into the nature, but having some interactions with the hill-tribe villagers is also fun and lovable.
+WHAT YOU’LL LOVE – Not only you’ll get to immerse yourself into nature but, you’ll interact with the hill-tribe villagers who are fun and lovable!

 14. Appreciate the traditional ‘Lanna’ art with Anon Chairat, the Drum Master.